In7elligence/path-finder-visualizer/README.md

 ## Why Next.js with React and TypeScript?

-The project would be more performent if it was written in pure JavaScript and simple HTML and CSS.
+The project would be more performant if it was written in pure JavaScript and simple HTML and CSS.
 The reason why I chose Next.js with React and TypeScript was simply due to the popular demand of React and TypeScript in the current industry.
 I thought it would be a good showcasing of how to handle simple project structures, components and state management.
 As for Next.js, I was really just looking to utilize the Vercel platform and the benefits that come with it.

 ## About Me!